Where to eat before Brisbane Comedy Festival

-According to science, 15 minutes of laughter a day will burn 10 to 40 calories – step aside Fitness First, Brisbane Comedy Festival
+According to science, 15 minutes of laughter a day will burn 10 to 40 calories.

-Sit down to a bit of risotto before your stand up at Bar Alto, a modern Italian restaurant nestled on the beautiful banks of the Brisbane River – you can even grab a gin from major festival sponsor Brisbane Distillery Co!
+Sit down to some antipasti, tempura zucchini flowers, and a spritz before your stand up at this modern Italian restaurant nestled on the beautiful banks of the Brisbane River – you can even grab a gin from major festival sponsor Brisbane Distillery Co!

 BRISBANE CITY HALL

-Don’t let your feast become a one-liner at Fat Noodle, indulge yourself with Peking duck wraps, grilled pork, and sides that’ll make you say, “dim sum good dumplings”.
+Don’t let your feast become a one-liner at Fat Noodle – indulge yourself with Peking duck wraps, whole fried fish, and (arguably) the best fried rice in town.